tacone/loki/readme.md

 | `backend/`  | the backend application code                                       |
 | `scripts/`  | the starting scripts (`dev`) and everything needed to make it work |

+## Roadmap

+Not a real roadmap, just a list of missing features I'd like to add.

+### Backend

+- use PM2 or any other tool to make use of all the CPU's.
+- proper auth with custom `aud`
+- find out how to handle uploads

+### Frontend/Svelte

+- image and static assets handling
+- use urql to fetch from graphql
+- persisted queries and typescript types

+### Nginx

+- read-only fs
+- templating / docker-gen / env vars in the confs

 ## Caveats

 1. While Postgraphile is incredibly cool, it may not be your piece of cake.